This page is about our rescue in Egypt and not 'Safe Haven Egypt USA'

 Why this explanation?

-Because we want to be clear about this.
-And we are. – Every adopter gets to sign the adoption contract. – See page 2, top section.
+Because we want to be very clear about this. – Every adopter is asked to review and sign the adoption contract , which includes a clause on page 2, top section.
+The adopter is responsible for all medical costs upon the SHE’s arrival in the new country.

-- If a cat arrives ill then we did not knew about that. – Even if you would think someone should have noticed it.
-We do not claim that we do not make mistakes.
-If so know that this was not deliberate and we regret this.
+- If a cat arrives ill, then we did not knew about that – even if you think someone should have.

 - The adopter is responsible for the medical costs after adoption

-Know that the stress of their journey cannot be underestimated.
-Things that were not present when the cat was cleared to leave Cairo can and do materialize as a result of the stress of the journey.
+The stress of their journey from Cairo can’t be underestimated.
+A condition that was not present when the cat was cleared to leave Egypt can – and do – materialize as a result of their journey.

 Or, as the result of exposure to different allergens, different detergents, different food, different litter, different weather conditions.

-At the end it all comes down to; We do the best we can – and that’s all we can do. – Please be aware of this.
+At the end it all comes down to this: we do the best we can with the resources we have available.
+Please be aware of the limitations and challenges we face.